vassilidzuba/zmdlib/README.md

 - headings (level 1 to 6)
 - blockquotes (partial implementation)
 - emphasis (bold, italic, bold+italic)
+- code and code block (using four spaces)

 warning: UTF-8 is not supported (yet).